adammertel/HDE/README.md

  - new forms of display
  - ...

+#### Test data - Case Study of Moravian dowries in (1348 - 1420)
+Dowries and dowers of high nobility in  Moravia before the Hussite revolution  (15th c.) are a good example of historical  dataset that combines persons, time and place, while individuals and the places may have more connections among themselves.
+Time range depends on the state of sources - Charters for 13th and 14th centuries are preserved only very fragmentary.
+Qualitative change brought the year of 1348, when Land tables (and real estates registry) were reformed.
+Suddenly, we can explore the world of minor trades and speculations of the high and lower nobility that had been selling fields and part of villages (courts, mills, taverns and ponds).
+Some of the entries is related to a controversial property or unlawful occupancy of villages or their parts, which shows us how much uncertain the property law was.
+However, accusations about bandit behavior (siege of castles and strongholds, conquering villages, robbery and capturing of subjects) are very rare.
+Number of these social links compared to previous era grew exponentially.
+On the other hand, the Hussite revolution is a milestone in the research of social, economic and cultural relations.

 ---

 #### Similar projects
 There are another ongoing projects that are years ahead.
 We want to mention some of them:
  - [nodegoat](https://nodegoat.net/)